slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 If you ask them why did they asked you for an interview, they will describe your strengths.

 <!--
+ask what's your secret mission -- something you want to do here that another person is interested also\

 100% time -> 100% results
 20% time -> 80%results
 So: 100% on one thing = 80% on 5 things!